-The graduate:
+The graduate will:

-- 1. Functions in the professional role utilizing current standards of nursing practice. - 2.
-Provides safe, competent, patient-centered care based on respect for patient's preferences, values, and needs utilizing the nursing process. - 3.
-Incorporates clinical decision making and effective communication when prioritizing and collaborating with members of the inter-professional team. - 4.
-Demonstrates accountability for nursing care given by self and/or delegated to others while seeking appropriate resources. - 5.
-Provides the patient with information to make informed decisions regarding health. - 6.
-Demonstrates a spirit of inquiry and examines the evidence that underlies clinical nursing practice to enhance quality and safety in healthcare. - 7.
-Uses information and communication technologies to coordinate patient care and support decision making.
+- 1. Integrate the nursing process and current standards of nursing practice to provide safe, competent nursing care with respect for patient preferences, values, and needs. - 2.
+Incorporate clinical nursing judgement when prioritizing patient care. - 3.
+Effectively communicate with patient and when collaborating with members of the inter-professional team. - 4.
+Model accountability for nursing care given by self and/or delegated to others while seeking appropriate resources. - 5.
+Incorporate the role of teacher when providing patient care. - 6.
+Demonstrate a spirit of inquiry and examine the evidence that underlies clinical nursing practice to enhance quality and safety in health care. - 7.
+Use information and communication technologies to coordinate patient care and support clinical decision making.